 Field-hunting tip

-Look in oxidized tellurium-bearing hydrothermal ore deposits country — that is the host setting where walfordite typically forms.
+Look in oxidized tellurium-bearing hydrothermal ore deposits country, the host setting where walfordite typically forms.
 If you start seeing eztlite, quetzalcoatlite, tellurite in float, you are in the right ground.
 Field specimens usually show a microcrystalline aggregates, granular crusts, pseudo-cubic crystals habit, so train your eye for that shape before scanning the outcrop.